A Robust Test of the Existence of Primordial Black Holes in Galactic Dark Matter Halos: Collisions of hypothetical light PBH with galactic NS

 Here, the collision coefficients $C^{(i)(k)}$ express the condition for a direct capture of species $k$ by species $i$, and follow from standard argument in classical mechanics based on energy and momentum conservation (it is recalled and explained in the present context by \citetalias{2009ApJ...705..659A}),

 Here $R_{(i)}$ is radius of the $i$ species and $V_{(i)}$ the escape velocity from it (it equals to the speed of light $c$ for the BH species).
 For $i=2,3$ the creation coefficients reflect the galactic supernova rate of 0.01\,yr$^{-1}$.
+We envisage a range of LBH masses $M_{\rm LBH}\approx 1-2\,M_{\odot}$, the details depending on the NS mass function and physics of the final NS$\to$LBH collapse.
+The LBH mass function will likely follow the NS mass function shifted toward smaller values, as some of the NS mass may be lost during the conversion \citep{2017PhRvL.119f1101F}.
+For practical purposes and simplicity in numerical calculations we represent the NS/LBH mass distributions with a single characteristic value $M_{\rm NS} = M_{\rm LBH} = 1.5\,M_\odot$.